 Research suggests that the neural plasticity of the brain is retained after an injury, and now connections can be made through intensive, repetitive, task-oriented movements.
 These exercises allow the restoration of movement and functionality and motivates patients throughout their rehabilitation process.

 The Armeo enables patients to practise and repeat movements with their hands and/or arms to support their recovery and restore their movement.
+Click here to read three clinical reports using the Armeo.
 (Picture credits: Hocoma, Switzerland.)

 The Armeo range of products address different patient and therapeutic needs across the stages of rehabilitation, from acute rehabilitation to final outpatient therapy sessions.
 They will improve the efficiency of therapy treatments as the exercises are self-initiated, self-directed, challenging and motivational.
 Even severely impaired patients can practise independently without the constant presence of a therapist.

 Feedback and results are provided by “Augmented Performance Feedback”, which is a shared software platform that encourages and motivates patients to achieve a higher number of repetitions.
 This will lead to better, quicker results and improved long-term outcomes.

 The game-like software also provides automatic, ongoing assessment of motor functions and patients can easily track their progress, which helps them to take their training into their own hands and reach their therapy goals.
 These programs have been designed to train core movement patterns which are commonly used in daily life activities.

 The ArmeoSenso is a new sensor-based solution for arm function recovery.
 The ArmeoSenso provides highly intensive arm therapy for patients with mild to moderate impairments.
 It’s self-initiated, active, motivating, and repetitive arm movement in a 3D workspace.
 It is versatile and easy-to-use, with different settings that can be safely operated by patients.